 UCLA participates in the NRMP Hand Fellowship Specialty Match and you should contact the NRMP for an applicant agreement for the Hand Surgery Specialty Match.
 Applicants should have completed a residency in orthopaedic surgery, plastic and reconstructive surgery, or general surgery.
 A California license is a requisite for the incoming fellow.

-Please submit your application and letters of recommendation to the Department of Orthopaedic Surgery Education Office at the location listed below.
 After review of the applications, applicants will be invited to Los Angeles, usually in late February-March, for a mutual visit and interview.

 The deadline for submitting application materials to UCLA is December 15.